How Ranking Works

 Quality Filtering

-Additionally, articles with listicle-style titles ("5 Ways to...", "Top 10...") receive a ranking penalty.
+Additionally, articles with listicle-style titles ("5 Ways to...", "Top 10...") and titles that lead with attention-grabbing emojis are filtered out before ranking.
 Those articles are tempting to click on, but often contain particularly unsatisfying content.

 Source Discovery Within Your Interests